jacquelinekay/jacquelinekay.github.io/_posts/2017-04-13-reflection1.md

 // age: 24
 ```

 The basic idea behind the magic is that the macro generates generic set and get functions for each member.
-It "stringizes" the field name given to the macro so it can be used as a compile-time string key, and uses the identifier name and type to get the member pointer for each field.
+It "stringizes" the field name given to the macro so it can be used as a constexpr string key, and uses the identifier name and type to get the member pointer for each field.
 Then it adapts the struct to a tuple of compile-time string key, member pointer accessor pairs.

 Though that sounds fairly straightforward, the code is quite formidable and verbose.
 That's because there's a separate macro case for adapting a struct of specific sizes.
 For example, all structs with 1 member map to a particular macro, all structs with 2 members map to the next macro, etc.